OldGnuts/Terrain3D_Layer_Tool/README.md

 This is the factory that generates the specific GPU work for a single layer.
 When a layer updates, this pipeline builds an atomic `AsyncGpuTask` containing a sophisticated chain of command buffers:

 1.  **Clear:** A compute dispatch clears the layer's internal temporary R32F texture.
 2.  **Context Stitching:** To calculate slope or erosion correctly, the layer needs to know about the terrain *outside* its bounds.
 The pipeline dispatches a "Stitch" shader that samples neighbor regions to build a seamless context buffer.
+If the layer does not need new height data, it will still stictch in order to present a visualization when required.
+This can be optimized for when a layer is selected in the editor, however it does not seem necessay.
 3.  **Mask Stacking:** It iterates through the layer's `Masks`.
 Each mask injects its own compute shader commands into the chain. **Barriers** are automatically injected to prevent Read-After-Write hazards.
 4.  **Falloff:** A final dispatch applies the edge fade curve.